 python -m pip install -e .

 See Setting up Matplotlib for development for detailed instructions.

 and start making changes.
 Never work in the

-Work on this copy, on your computer, using Git to do the version control.
+Work on this task using Git to do the version control.
+Codespaces persist for some time (check the documentation for details) and can be managed on codespaces.
 When you're done editing e.g.,

 git add lib/matplotlib/collections.py git commit

-to record your changes in Git, then push them to GitHub with:
+to record your changes in Git, then push them to your GitHub fork with:

 git push -u origin my-feature